Jakob Fugger: Background, education and early years in Venice

 Jakob Fugger was born the tenth of eleven children to Jakob Fugger the Elder (1398–1469) and his wife Barbara Bäsinger (1419–1497), daughter of Münzmeister Franz Bäsinger.
 The Fugger family had already established themselves as successful merchants in the city.
-Hans Fugger, grandfather of Jacob Fugger the Rich had taken up residence in Augsburg in 1367, became a burgher through marriage and acquired considerable wealth by trading textiles with Italy.
+Hans Fugger, grandfather of Jakob Fugger, had taken up residence in Augsburg in 1367, became a burgher through marriage and acquired considerable wealth by trading textiles with Italy.
 A few years before his death his son Jakob Fugger the Elder was already one of the richest citizens of Augsburg.

 Jakob's older brothers Ulrich (1441–1510) and Georg (1453–1506) created the basis for the rise of the company in Europe.
 Around 1470 they founded manufactories in Venice and Nuremberg, then important centers of trade.
 Jakob Fugger's brothers Andreas and Hans both died young in Venice.
 His brother Markus was a cleric and from 1470 on a writer in a papal chancery in Rome where he died in 1478.
 His brother Peter died in an epidemic in Nuremberg in 1473.

 Loans given to Emperor Frederick III and supplies given to his entourage by Ulrich Fugger were the reason for the family being granted the lily coat of arms in 1473.
 The "of the lily" (von der Lilie) naming after this coat of arms distinguishes this line of the Fugger family from the "of the doe" (vom Reh) branch.

 Until 2009 historians assumed that Jakob Fugger, who was a minor order at the age of 12, had lived as a canon in a church located in Herrieden.
 A document from the Austrian state archive has now shown that Jakob Fugger was already representing his family business in Venice in 1473 at the age of 14.
 Other research showed that Jakob Fugger spent the years between 1473 and 1487 mostly at the Fondaco dei Tedeschi, the house of German merchants in Venice.
 Venice being one of the most important centers of trade at the time proved to be an ideal environment for Jakob Fugger's education in banking and the metal trade.
 His long residence in Italy also helped bring the renaissance style to the German region, with his funding the construction of the first buildings of this style that originated in Italy.
 Legal and architectural structures of Venice also had a significant influence on the funding of the Fuggerei which was similar to the social housing of Venice.